Deepali2/React-Calculator/README.md

 ## Getting Started:

 1. git clone the repository
+2. cd into the Calculator repository
-2. type `npm install` to install the node modules
+3. type `npm install` to install the node modules
-3. type `npm run start`
+4. type `npm run start`